Common Core is not a federal program

 In order to apply for the current federal No Child Left Behind (NCLB) waivers, states need to agree to adopt college- and career-ready standards “that are common to a significant number of states” (Common Core) and administer annual, statewide, aligned tests. source

-In trying to dispel the “myth” that the Feds are involved in Common Core, the official website admits that the Feds didn’t develop the standards, but they can use federal money and legislation to “assist” states in adopting and implementing these standards. source
+In trying to dispel the “myth” that the Feds are involved in Common Core, the official website admits that the Feds didn’t develop the standards, but they can use federal money and legislation to “assist” states in adopting and implementing these standards.
+Source Website has since changed: Wayback machine has this archived copy: source

 It was developed by the state governors; it's really a grassroots, state initiative.